 However, for other harms identified, it may be that the only realistic option to manage them and to comply with the OFAR is for the Firm to hold additional own funds and/or additional liquid assets above its Basic Own Funds Requirement and Basic Liquid Assets Requirement.

-The ICARA is conducted at least annually and is reviewed following any significant business change (including changes to strategy or operational environment which suggest that the current level of capital resources is no longer adequate).
-For the FYE 2022, taking into account the material harms faced and posed by the Firm, as well as the stress tests it has conducted, the recovery and wind-down plans it has prepared, and the governance framework it operates, the Firm has determined that it satisfies both its Own Funds Threshold Requirement and Liquid Assets Threshold Requirement, and therefore its OFAR, and, as far as the Firm can reasonably determine, it will continue to do so on an ongoing basis.
+The ICARA process is conducted at least twice annually and is reviewed following any significant business change (including changes to strategy or operational environment which suggest that the current level of capital resources is no longer adequate).
+For the FYE 2023, taking into account the material harms faced and posed by the Firm, as well as the stress tests it has conducted, the recovery and wind-down plans it has prepared, and the governance framework it operates, the Firm has determined that it satisfies both its Own Funds Threshold Requirement and Liquid Assets Threshold Requirement, and therefore its OFAR, and, as far as the Firm can reasonably determine, it will continue to do so on an ongoing basis.

 Remuneration Policy and Practices